aiXander/CLIP_assisted_data_labeling/README.md

 	- subcrop1 (to detect blurry images and zoomed-in details)
 	- subcrop2 (to detect blurry images and zoomed-in details)

+Additionally, some manually engineered img features are also computed and saved to disk.

 ### _2_remove_duplicates.py
 Specify a cosine-similarity threshold and remove duplicate images from the dataset.
 This currently only works on max ~10k imgs at a time (due to the quadratic memory requirement of the all-to-all distance matrix) but the script randomly shuffles all imgs, so if you run this a few times that should get most of the duplicates!

 ### _3_label_images.py
-This script only works on a single image folder with no subfolders!
+This script currently only works on a single image folder with no subfolders!
-Simple labeling interface using opencv that support re-ordering the images based on predicted labels Label an image using they numkeys [0-9] on the keyboard Go forward and backwards using the arrow keys <-- / -->
+Super basic labeling interface using opencv that support re-ordering the images based on predicted labels Label an image using they numkeys [0-9] on the keyboard Go forward and backwards using the arrow keys <-- / -->
+If a --filename--.txt file is found, the text in it will be displayed as prompt for the img.

 ### _4_train_model.py
-Train a simple FC-neural network based on the flattened CLIP-crop embeddings to regress / classify the image labels
+Train a simple 3-layer FC-neural network with ReLu's based on the flattened CLIP-crop embeddings to regress / classify the image labels
 Flow:
-	- first optimize hyperparameters using eg --test_fraction 0.15
+	- first optimize hyperparameters using eg `--test_fraction 0.15` and `--dont_save`
 	- finally do a final training run using all the data

 ### _5_predict_labels.py
-Predict the labels for the entire image dataset using the trained model copy_named_imgs_fraction can be used to see a sneak peak of labeled results
+Predict the labels for the entire image dataset using the trained model `--copy_named_imgs_fraction` can be used to see a sneak peak of labeled results in a tmp output_directory

 ### _6_create_subset.py
 Finally, use the predicted labels to copy a subset of the dataset to an output folder.